Multilingual Learners (MLs)

 Enrollment and Screening for English Proficiency

 Upon enrollment in GCPS, all parents answer Language Background questions.
-When newly enrolled students have a primary or home language other than English (PHLOTE), they are screened for proficiency in English, even if English is one of the languages they speak.
+When newly enrolled students have a primary home language other than English (PHLOTE), they are screened for proficiency in English, even if English is one of the languages they speak.
 The WIDA Screener for Kindergarten is the assessment used for students through the first semester of first grade.
 The WIDA Online Screener is used for students in the second semester of first grade through twelfth grade.

-Programs for EL Students
+Programs for ML Students

-GCPS provides EL students with language assistance tailored to their individual English language development needs through a variety of research-based models.
+GCPS provides ML students with language assistance tailored to their individual English language development needs through a variety of research-based models.
 All schools are staffed with English to Speakers of Other Languages (ESOL) endorsed or certified teachers.
-English learners may receive direct instruction from an ESOL teacher working with the teacher in the classroom, instructional support in the classroom provided by a teacher who holds certification in the academic content and ESOL, instruction through a separate ESOL class taught by the ESOL teacher, or a combination of services.
+Multilingual learners may receive direct instruction from an ESOL teacher working with the teacher in the classroom, instructional support in the classroom provided by a teacher who holds certification in the academic content and ESOL, instruction through a separate ESOL class taught by the ESOL teacher, or a combination of services.

 Priority is given to meeting the needs of students in the classroom while ensuring that students develop strong literacy skills in listening, speaking, reading, and writing in English.
 Having strong literacy in English provides a firm foundation for long-term academic achievement in language arts, math, science, social studies, career and technical subjects, fine arts, and health and physical education.
-ESOL instruction also introduces ELs to key American cultural concepts needed both for success in school and civic engagement.
+ESOL instruction also introduces MLs to key American cultural concepts needed both for success in school and civic engagement.
 Students are also encouraged to value and draw upon their first language and culture to support their academic success.

-Assessing Progress toward and Attainment of English Proficiency
+Assessing Progress Toward and Attainment of English Proficiency